AntoinetteW/ent-ds-del-4-2-introduction-to-html-ds-deloitte-03192019/README.md

 </ul>
 ____

-We can also make a numbered, or ordered list, using an `ol` tag.
+We can also make an ordered list, using an `ol` tag.

 ```html
 <h5>Top 5 Pizza Places in NYC</h5>